grackle-project/grackle/README.md

 - support for user-provided arrays of volumetric and specific heating rates.

-Our [method paper](http://adsabs.harvard.edu/abs/2017MNRAS.466.2217S) and [capabilities guide](https://grackle.readthedocs.io/en/latest/CapabilityGuide.html#grackle-s-capabilities) provide more information.
+Our [method paper](http://adsabs.harvard.edu/abs/2017MNRAS.466.2217S) provides more information.

 ## Projects that provide out-of-the-box support for Grackle